-When assessing such agreements or commercial practices like zero-rating etc. in relation to Article 3(2), the assessment should take into account the aim of the Regulation to “safeguard equal and non-discriminatory treatment of traffic” (Article 1) and to “guarantee the continued functioning of the internet ecosystem as an engine of innovation” (Recital 1) as well as Recital 7, which directs intervention against agreements or commercial practices which, “by reason of their scale, lead to situations where end-users’ choice is materially reduced in practice”, or which would result in “the undermining of the essence of the end-users’ rights”.
+When assessing agreements between ISPs and end-users or commercial practices in relation to Article 3(2), the assessment should take into account the aim of the Regulation to “safeguard equal and non-discriminatory treatment of traffic” (Article 1) and to “guarantee the continued functioning of the internet ecosystem as an engine of innovation” (Recital 1) as well as Recital 7, which directs intervention against agreements or commercial practices which, “by reason of their scale, lead to situations where end-users’ choice is materially reduced in practice”, or which would result in “the undermining of the essence of the end-users’ rights”.

 Recital 7 also indicates that the assessment should take into account the “respective market positions of those providers of internet access services, and of the providers of content, applications and services, that are involved”.